-- GHG Intensity The Fund seeks to maintain the weighted average GHG intensity of the portfolio at a level lower than the Benchmark (which is not an ESG-orientated index but is a broad-based market index used by the Fund as a reference for investment comparison purposes and to determine broadly, but without limitation, the scope of its investment universe). - ESG Score The Fund seeks to maintain a weighted average ESG score for the portfolio that is higher than the Benchmark.
-This requirement is embedded into the Fund's investment selection process and is therefore a binding element. - Sustainable Investments The Fund seeks to include at least 5% of its investment portfolio in sustainable investments. - ESG Minimum Standards The Fund applies comprehensive and robust ESG exclusionary screens to prevent the Fund from investing in Investee Companies that do not meet the Investment Manager's minimum ESG criteria that take into account certain environmental and social considerations.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- GHG Intensity The Fund seeks to maintain the weighted average GHG intensity of the portfolio at a level lower than the Benchmark (which is not an ESG-orientated index but is a broad-based market index used by the Fund as a reference for investment comparison purposes and to determine broadly, but without limitation, the scope of its investment universe). - ESG Score The Fund seeks to maintain a weighted average ESG score for the portfolio that is higher than the Benchmark. - Sustainable Investments The Fund seeks to include at least 5% of its investment portfolio in sustainable investments. - ESG Minimum Standards The Fund applies comprehensive and robust ESG exclusionary screens to prevent the Fund from investing in Investee Companies that do not meet the Investment Manager's minimum ESG criteria that take into account certain environmental and social considerations. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?